Euro coins: Commemorative issues

-In 2006, Germany began issuing a series of coins, the German Bundesländer series, showing each of the states of Germany on its coins; It was originally intended to run until 2021, but one extra issue was added in 2019, which pushed back the last three planned issues (2019,2020,2021) by one year.
-The series will now end in 2022.
-In 2023 a new series (Bündeslander series II) will begin until 2038.
+In 2006, Germany began issuing a series of coins, the German Bundesländer series, showing each of the states of Germany on its coins; It was originally intended to run until 2021, but one extra issue was added in 2019, which pushed back the last three planned issues (2019, 2020, 2021) by one year.
+The series ended in 2022.
+In 2023 a new series (Bundesländer series II) began until 2038.

 Spain started a commemorative coin series Patrimonio de la Humanidad de la UNESCO (UNESCO World Heritage) in 2010, commemorating all of Spain's UNESCO World Heritage Sites, which is currently planned until 2058.
 The order in which the coin for a specific site is issued coincides with the order in which they were declared a UNESCO World Heritage site.

 In 2021, France started a commemorative coin series about 2024 Summer Olympics.
-It will be finished in 2024.
+It finished in 2024.

-Luxembourg, Malta, Latvia and Lithuania have also issued a series of 2 euro commemorative coins.
+Latvia, Lithuania, Luxembourg, and Malta have also issued a series of 2 euro commemorative coins.

-In 2015, Belgium issued a 2.50 euro commemorative coin.
-70,000 coins were minted, commemorating the 200th anniversary of Napoleon's defeat in the Battle of Waterloo.
-Belgium originally planned to mint 2 euro commemorative coins for the occasion.
-This plan was blocked by France, however (after 180,000 of the coins had already been minted, they had to be discarded).
-Minting in the 2.50 euro denomination obviates France's complaints as the coins will not be legal tender in the European Union, they are only legal for currency in Belgium.
-EU law states that any country can issue any new coins it wants as long as they are in an irregular denomination, so it invented a €2.50 coin.

 Gold and silver commemorative issues

 A legacy of old national practice is the minting of silver and gold commemorative coins.
 Unlike normal issues, these coins are not legal tender throughout the eurozone, but only in the country where they are issued (e.g. a €10 Finnish commemorative coin cannot be used in Portugal).

 However, these gold coins are intended for collectors as their bullion value vastly exceeds their face value.
 Some silver coins, such as the German €10 commemoratives, are often available at banks and some retailers at face value.
 These coins, however, generally do not circulate but are kept by collectors.

-It is uncertain whether the Council of Ministers will grant them legal tender status elsewhere outside national boundaries, as San Marino, Monaco, and the Vatican City also issue this kind of coins.
+It is uncertain whether the EU Council of Ministers will grant such coins legal tender status outside national boundaries, as Monaco, San Marino, and the Vatican City also issue this kind of coin.